NFDI4Microbiota/nfdi4microbiota-knowledge-base/CONTRIBUTING.md

 1. Navigate to the file on the repository and click on it
 2. Click on the pen icon on the top right to begin editing
-3. After editing the file, add a commit name that includes the name of the edited file and the issue number (if available)
+3. After editing the file, add a commit name that includes the name of the edited file and the [issue number](#github-issues) (if available) e.g. `#32 fixed typo in RDM page`
-4. Select the `Create new branch` option and add a branch name which includes the name of the edited file and the issue number (if available)
+4. Select the `Create new branch` option and add a branch name which includes the name of the edited file and the [issue number](#github-issues) (if available)
 5. Press the `Propose changes` button
 6. Write a comment briefly describing the changes you have made
 7. Press the `Create pull request` button